WHAT TO DO IN BUSAN? IS BUSAN WORTH A VISIT? IS SHOPPING GOOD IN BUSAN?

 Oedo Island, officially called Oedo Botania, (in Korean: 외도 보타니아) is a botanical maritime garden located on a small rocky island, 4km from the coast of Geoje Island (check out our full post about Geoje here).
 It takes about 20min by boat from Gujora after passing the island of Naedo.
 Oedo is also accessible by boat from other areas of Geoje.

 In 1969, Lee Chang-Ho was the first to arrive on this island to escape bad weather as he was fishing.
-Since then, he and his wife have created this tourist attracting with all their heart and soul for 30 years.
+Since then, he and his wife have created this tourist attraction with all their heart and soul for 30 years.

-You can also book a 1 day tour from Busan with Trazy, which is very convenient as everything will be organized for you.
+You can also book a 1-day tour from Busan with Trazy, which is very convenient as everything will be organized for you.
 Check it out here.

 With this information about Busan in South Korea, you should be ready to prepare for your stay and visit this amazing city.
 There would still be other places of interest in Busan that could be mentioned here.